Table of Contents

 Irrevocable Trusts

 One can protect their home by establishing an irrevocable trust that holds the title of the home.
 Irrevocable means the terms of the trust cannot be changed or canceled.
 Essentially, a ”trustee” is named to manage the trust and the trust maker is no longer considered the owner of the assets.
 However, the trust maker’s children can be named as beneficiaries, protecting the home as inheritance.
 The problem with Medicaid Asset Protection Trusts is timing.
 This type of transfer violates Medicaid’s Look-Back Rule and creates a Penalty Period of Medicaid ineligibility.
 Therefore, this strategy generally needs to be implemented 60-months prior to applying for long-term care Medicaid.
 New York is an exception.
-While the state currently has no Look-Back Period for long-term home and community based services, they plan to implement a 30-month “look back” no sooner than March 31, 2024.
+While the state currently has no Look-Back Period for long-term home and community based services, they plan to implement a 30-month “look back” no sooner than sometime in 2025.

 Another exception exists when just one spouse of a married couple receives Nursing Home Medicaid assistance.
 If the home is solely in the name of the community spouse (non-applicant spouse), that spouse can transfer the home into an irrevocable trust without impacting the Medicaid eligibility of the institutionalized spouse.